SyncfusionExamples/how-to-drag-a-record-from-grid-and-drop-it-into-angular-scheduler/README.md

-# How to drag a record from Angular Grid and drop it into Angular Scheduler of Syncfusion?
+# How to drag a record from Grid and drop it into Angular Scheduler of Syncfusion?
 A quick start project that helps you to learn how easily you can drag a record from Angular Grid and drop them into any cells of the Syncfusion Angular Scheduler using its built-in properties.

 To drag between two Data Grids: https://ej2.syncfusion.com/angular/documentation/grid/row/#drag-and-drop